lbbrhzn/ocpp/README.md

 ## Installation

 1. install [HACS](https://hacs.xyz/)
-2. add this repository as a Custom repositoty in HACS*
+2. add this repository as a Custom repository in HACS
 3. search for the ocpp integration and install
-4. add the platform to configuration.yaml
+4. add the ocpp platform configuration (see below) to configuration.yaml
 5. restart home assistant

 ## Example configuration